Human Trafficking 101:

 - Uses language common in the commercial sex industry

-There is no single “profile” for a victim of the crime of human trafficking.
-Individuals harmed by perpetrators of this crime are as diverse as the entire human race.
-This terrible crime can happen to someone from any race, socio-economic status, education level, sexual orientation, or gender.
+Victim/survivors of the crime of human trafficking don’t fit one neat description or “profile.”
+People harmed by human traffickers are as diverse as the entire human race, including any culture, socio-economic status, education level, sexual orientation, or gender.

 Common Circumstances in Vulnerable Populations

 - Runaway youth